-With regard to compensation for Directors (excluding Directors serving as Audit & Supervisory Committee Members), for each individual, the ratio of the amount of cash compensation excluding performance-linked compensation (basic compensation as a component of executive compensation and basic compensation as a component of supervisory compensation), the amount of bonuses paid as performance-linked compensation (cash and stock benefits) and the fixed amount of stock benefits, is approximately 6:3:1, assuming that the level of achievement for performance-linked compensation is 100%.
+With regard to compensation for Directors (excluding Directors serving as Audit & Supervisory Committee Members), for each individual, the ratio of the amount of cash compensation excluding performance-linked compensation (basic compensation as a component of executive compensation and basic compensation as a component of supervisory compensation), the amount of bonuses paid as performance-linked compensation (cash and stock benefits), the amount of stock benefits paid as medium- to long-term performance-linked compensation and the fixed amount of stock benefits, is approximately 50:30:10:10, assuming that the level of achievement for performance-linked compensation is 100%.

-For each individual, the ratio of the amount of cash compensation excluding performance-linked compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) (basic compensation as a component of executive compensation and basic compensation as a component of supervisory compensation) and bonuses paid as performance-linked compensation (cash and stock benefits) is approximately 7:3, assuming that the level of achievement for performance-linked compensation is 100%.
+In addition, for each individual, the ratio of the amount of cash compensation excluding performance-linked compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) (basic compensation as a component of executive compensation and basic compensation as a component of supervisory compensation) and bonuses paid as performance-linked compensation (cash and stock benefits) is approximately 7:3, assuming that the level of achievement for performance-linked compensation is 100%.

-In addition, for each individual, the ratio of the amount of cash compensation excluding performance-linked compensation (basic compensation as a component of executive compensation and basic compensation as a component of supervisory compensation) and stock-based compensation (fixed stock-based compensation and stock-based compensation paid as performance-linked compensation) is approximately 8:2, assuming that the level of achievement for performance-linked compensation is 100%.
+In addition, for each individual, the ratio of the amount of cash compensation (basic compensation as a component of executive compensation and the cash portion of the bonus as short-term performance-linked compensation, as well as the basic compensation as a component of supervisory compensation) and the amount of stock-based compensation (stock benefits paid as the performance-linked compensation component of executive compensation and fixed stock benefits paid as supervisory compensation) is approximately 75:25, assuming that the level of achievement for performance-linked compensation is 100%.